Home » Guides » From Razz to HORSE: Exploring Mixed Poker Game Variants

 Types of Mixed Games and How To Play Them

-Although most people are familiar with the classic version of poker that typically involves five cards, there are many variants, each with its own unique set of rules and strategies.
+Although most people are familiar with the classic version of poker that typically involves five cards, there are many popular poker variants, each with its own unique set of rules and strategies.
+To get the full benefits of mixed poker games, it’s worth learning them all.

 1. No-Limit Hold’em

 No-Limit Hold ’em (NLHE) is often referred to as the “Cadillac of poker” because it’s one of the most renowned casino games in the world.
-It’s also featured in the eight-game mix, a staple in tournaments and cash games.
+It’s the most popular of all Texas Hold’em poker game variations, and it’s also featured in the eight-game mix, a staple in tournaments and cash games.

-In mixed formats, it’s important to evaluate your edge.
-If you’re more proficient in other variants, adopting a “small ball” strategy or folding marginal hands in NLHE can help you preserve chips for your strongest games.
-To further adapt, reviewing different Texas Hold’em poker game variations is helpful.
+It’s easy to learn how to play No Limit Texas Hold’em, but in mixed formats, it’s important to evaluate your edge.
+If you’re more proficient in other variants, adopting a small ball poker strategy or folding marginal hands in NLHE can help you preserve chips for your strongest games.

 2. Omaha